Well-maintained Idaho home prepared for pest free year-round protection

 Pro Tip

-• Spring (March-May) - Ant colonies become active; termite swarms occur; wasps start nests.
+• Spring (March-May).
+Ant colonies wake up, wasp queens start nests, and overwintering spiders come out.
 Focus on perimeter treatment, ant prevention, and wasp deterrents.

-• Summer (June-August) - Peak activity for most pests.
-Maintain vigilance on all fronts, especially mosquito breeding sites, wasp nests, and spider populations.
+• Summer (June-August).
+Peak activity for everything.
+Stay on top of mosquito breeding sites, wasp nests, and the black widows that show up in July.

-• Fall (September-November) - Overwintering pests (box elder bugs, stink bugs, mice) seek entry.
+• Fall (September-November).
+Overwintering pests like box elder bugs, stink bugs, and mice push to get inside.
 Focus on exclusion sealing and perimeter barriers.

 Partnering with Professional Pest Control